 Obtained verdict in favor of attorney in legal malpractice action and on lawyer’s counterclaim for attorney’s fees (names withheld, Cobb County State Court).

-Obtained sanctions award against a law firm that had obtained sanctions against my lawyer client prior to my involvement in the case (Shell v.
+Obtained sanctions award against a law firm that had obtained sanctions against a lawyer client prior to Mark’s involvement in the case (Shell v.
 Shell, Dekalb County State Court).

 Obtained verdict of $167,000 in action for breach of contract for sale of a limousine business and order for turnover of the assets of the business (Wilfong v.
 Paulsen, Cobb County Superior Court).